Andrea Bang: Early life and education

-Bang's parents, who had immigrated from Korea, initially found it "distressing" that Andrea and her sister Diana had chosen to pursue acting as a career, but have since become fully supportive.
+Bang's parents, who had immigrated from Korea, initially found it "distressing" that Andrea and her sister, Diana Bang, had chosen to pursue acting as a career, but have since become fully supportive.

 Career

-In 2015, Bang won a best actress (Summer Award) at the Asians on Film Festival for her debut movie performance as Francesca in the short film Playdate.
-In 2016, Bang landed the main role of Janet Kim in the CBC comedy Kim's Convenience alongside Paul Sun-Hyung Lee, Jean Yoon and Andrew Phung.
+In 2015, Bang (Summer Award) at the Asians on Film Festival for her debut movie performance as Francesca in the short film Playdate.
+In 2016, she landed the main role of Janet Kim in the CBC comedy Kim's Convenience alongside Paul Sun-Hyung Lee, Jean Yoon, Simu Liu and Andrew Phung.

 In 2020, Bang received a nomination at the Canadian Screen Awards for Best Supporting Performance in a Web Program or Series for her role as Samantha in Running with Violet.